BAN-AI-Multics/dps8m/docs/hpages/content/Releases/_index.md

 ## Stable Release
 <!--* **DPS8M R3.0.0** is the current stable simulator release, last updated **2022-xx-xx xx:xx:xx UTC**.-->
-* Stable releases are cryptographically signed by members of the **The DPS8M Development Team**.
+* Stable releases are cryptographically signed by members of **The DPS8M Development Team**.
 * You can [**download the OpenPGP public keyring**](../keyring.asc) required to authenticate your distribution here.

 {{< tabs "stablesrctable" >}}